RudrakshKashyap/cp/Random.md

 ```
 It doesn't stop there though; random_shuffle() also uses rand().

-## Solution - Mersenne Twister:
+## Solution - Mersenne Twister

 It has a very long period of
-`2^19937 −1`, which means it can generate a huge number of random values before repeating the sequence.
+`2^19937 − 1`, which means it can generate a huge number of random values before repeating the sequence.

 `std::mt19937`
 This is a specific implementation of the Mersenne Twister algorithm in C++.